What is Hypothermia?

 BulkSupplements.com is not just a consumer brand.
 It also supplies pure ingredients to other food and supplement brands to make their products.
 All products at BulkSupplements.com are manufactured and tested according to current and proper manufacturing practices.

 Are you interested in trying any of these powders or supplements mentioned in this article as a possible solution to helping you with Hypothermia?
 Contact BulkSupplements.com to place an order today.

 The Bottom Line

-Hypothermia can occur indoors and when temperatures are not completely freezing (40 degrees Celsius).
+Hypothermia can occur indoors and when temperatures are not entirely freezing (32 degrees Fahrenheit and 0 degrees Celsius).
 Many people may exaggerate that they feel hypothermia when they are cold, but actual hypothermia is excessive and accompanies physical symptoms that manifest within the body.
-These symptoms include shivering, slow breathing, a weak pulse and even loss of consciousness, which all may eventually result in cardiac arrest.
-If you are regularly in areas of cold weather, it is important to know the ways to prevent hypothermia for yourself, and how to assist others who may experience it.
+These symptoms include shivering, slow breathing, a weak pulse, and even loss of consciousness, which may eventually result in cardiac arrest if you are regularly in cold weather areas.
+It is essential to know how to prevent hypothermia for yourself and how to assist others who may experience it.